MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-email.md

 > [!IMPORTANT]
 > Labeling operations for .msg files are not currently supported.

-As discussed previously, instantiation of `mip::FileEngine` requires a setting object, `mip::FileEngineSettings`. `mip::FileEngineSettings` can be used to pass parameters for custom settings the application needs to set for a particular instance.
-CustomSettings property of the FileEngineSettings is used to set the flag for `enable_msg_file_type` to enable processing of .msg files.
+As discussed previously, instantiation of `mip::FileEngine` requires a settings object, `mip::FileEngineSettings`. `mip::FileEngineSettings` can be used to pass in parameters for custom settings to meet specific application needs.
+To enable MIP SDK to process MSG files, the `CustomSettings` property of the `FileEngineSettings` object is used to set the flag for `enable_msg_file_type` to enable processing of .msg files.

 The .msg file protection operations pseudocode may look like: